FT LAUDERDALE

 Traumatic Brain Injury (TBI) stands as a somber sentinel of mortality and enduring debilitation in the United States, casting a long shadow over countless lives.
 The grim statistics paint a stark picture: an estimated 1.5 million Americans succumb to TBI annually, with 50,000 meeting untimely demise and 80,000 to 90,000 grappling with the onset of long-term disabilities.
 Moreover, a haunting echo persists as 5.3 million Americans grapple with permanent TBI-related disabilities, a silent testimony to the enduring legacy of these injuries.

-The magnitude of this crisis is further underscored by a report to Congress on mild traumatic brain injury in the United States, issued by the Centers for Disease Control and Prevention in 2003.
+The magnitude of this crisis is further underscored by a report to Congress on mild traumatic brain injury in the United States issued by the Centers for Disease Control and Prevention in 2003.
 The document serves as a chilling reminder of the pervasive impact of TBI, transcending mere numbers to encapsulate the profound human toll.

 In the face of such staggering statistics, action is not just an imperative; it’s a moral obligation.
 Vigilance is paramount – early detection and intervention can be the difference between life and death, between debilitation and restoration.
 Thus, a clarion call resounds: Get Checked!